aelbar3/K2/README.md

-This repository for testing purpose for K2 Integration with DI project
+This repository for testing purpose for K2 Integration with DI project.